 If your dog's anemia is so severe that it is life-threatening, a blood transfusion will be needed.
-Before giving a transfusion, blood samples will be taken for diagnostic testing.
+Before giving a transfusion, your veterinary team will take blood samples for cross matching (like blood typing).
 The main purpose of a blood transfusion is to stabilize the dog while the underlying cause of the anemia is determined and other treatments can begin to take effect.

 Your veterinarian will outline a treatment plan specific for your dog's needs, based on diagnostic test results.
 With complex cases, your veterinarian may recommend a referral to an internal medicine specialist.

 The prognosis for dogs with AIHA is based on the specific diagnosis, as well as the dog’s general condition at the time of diagnosis.
 In many cases, the patient's condition can be managed with the appropriate drug treatments.

 Once the patient's condition improves and the anemia resolves or stabilizes, your veterinarian will recommend tapering off the immunosuppressive medications over a period of several months to lessen any side effects associated with therapy.
 Since relapses are common with this disease, you will need to monitor your dog closely as medications are decreased or discontinued.